pamtrak06/edjanger/README.md

 Scripts for easyest docker commands in a docker working folder (Dockerfile)

 Annoying about repeating docker commands with long parameters ?
-Don't want to write a docker-compose yaml for your testing Dockerfile ?

 Try edocker !